krzysztofjuszczyk/JavaSimpleStuff/README.md

-# JavaSimpleStuff - BACKGROUND NEEDED - 5 days till deadline
+# JavaSimpleStuff - Background Needed - 5 days till deadline
 simple exercises for beginners in Java
 removed: to test gitbash
 this message was unnecessary